 Individuals taking a potassium-depleting diuretic medication may need to eat more high-potassium foods.
-While the doctor may routinely recommend a banana a day for potassium, the good news is there are many excellent food sources.
+While the doctor may routinely recommend a banana a day for potassium, the good news is there are many excellent food sources found in fruits and vegetables.
+Leafy greens and starchy vegetables like sweet potatoes, beans, nuts, and dairy foods are rich in potassium.
 Fresh foods with limited processing are the best sources of potassium.

 Potassium’s roles in the body include:

 - maintains fluid and electrolyte balance

 - helps transmit nerve impulses

 - helps regulate blood pressure and reduces the risk of stroke

 - helps maintain a regular heartbeat